benfrick/docs-portfolio/doc/commerce/checkout/use-carts.md

 ### What is a Cart?

 In e-commerce,
-the shopping cart (also called a basket or bag) allows consumers to collect and compare products that they are considering for purchase, but without requiring membership or entering any shipping and billing information.
+the shopping cart (also called a bag) allows consumers to collect and compare products that they are considering for purchase, but without requiring membership or entering any shipping and billing information.